andrewt3000/MachineLearning/README.md

 Feature Encoding - is converting categorical data into numerical formats such as one-hot encoding or embeddings, such as word embeddings for llms.

 [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of numeric features.
 Common feature scaling techniques include min-max scaling, and standardization (aka z-score normalization).

 Min-max scaling squeezes values between a range typically 0 to 1.
 Min-max scaling is best for non-gaussian distributions such as pixel values in image processing.
-Standardization) is appropriate for Gaussian distributions, and centers the data on a mean of zero, and a standard deviation of 1.
+Warning: If you have an outlier (like a single value of 10,000 when everything else is under 10), Min-Max will crush all your normal data into a tiny, indistinguishable band near 0.
 Min-max scaling is implemented in scikit learn's [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

+Standardization is appropriate for Gaussian distributions, and centers the data on a mean of zero, and a standard deviation of 1.
 Standardization is implemented by sickit learn's [StandarcScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).

 [Dimensionality Reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) - Transforming data from high to low dimension but retains properties.
 Examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.